Samravp/Stock-Market-Analysis/README.md

 The total stock volume also genereated on "L" column.

 ## Greatest % increase/decrease

-* At last not least the solution also provide the stock with the "Greatest % increase", "Greatest % decrease" and "Greatest total volume".
+The script provides the stock with the "Greatest % increase", "Greatest % decrease" and "Greatest total volume".